How to Scale a Startup: The Essential Steps

 Step 5: Refrain from Unreasoned Expenses

 Don't waste money on redundant things like luxurious items for office space, hiring non-critical employees as you scale the team, or expanding your offering with new features.
 If you hire too many specialists, you may shift the focus away from your growth plans and scale additional areas ahead of the planned time.
-On the other hand, you can start building product bundles, or add new features without researching the demand, which can lead to recession or add on to the startup failure rate
+On the other hand, you can start building product bundles, or add new features without researching the demand, which can lead to a recession.

 Step 6: Easily Add New Thought Leaders and Managers